alphagov/govuk-developer-docs/source/manual/dns.html.md

 parent: "/manual.html"
 ---

 GOV.UK is responsible for managing several DNS zones.
+For documentation on updating DNS, see the [DNS change request and hostmaster](https://drive.google.com/drive/search?q=-%20type:document%20title:%22Tech%202nd%20Line%20-%20Handle%20Tickets%20on%20DNS%20Change%20request%20hostmaster%40%22) doc for Technical 2nd Line.

-By default, zones are hosted by AWS (Route 53) and Google Cloud Platform (Cloud DNS).
-We use both for redundancy.
+In most cases, zones are hosted by AWS (Route 53) and Google Cloud Platform (Cloud DNS).
+See [Amazon Route53 vs Google Cloud in the govuk-dns-tf README](https://github.com/alphagov/govuk-dns-tf#amazon-route53-vs-google-cloud)

 As of December 2022, there are 61 hosted zones.
 A list is retrievable from a terminal using: